mmmuscus/Shadow-Functions-Engine/README.md

 * **right:** This is true if the player is looking right.
 * **left:** This is true if the player is looking left.

-**Notes:** Out of the four last bools one is always true, and up to two can be true at once, however theese two can not be contradictory for example: up and down.
+**Notes:** Out of the four last bools one is always true, and up to two can be true at once, however these two can not be contradictory for example: up and down.
 The col and row coordinates are coordinates of cells, this should not be confued with coordinates of points!
 Details about the difference between cell and point coordinates can be found [here](#2232-further-ramblings-about-the-coordinate-system).
 ### 3.2.2. map
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp